paasio/apidocs/index.md

 contributing, check out the repository on [GitHub](http://github.com/paasio/apidocs).
 To contribute, simply fork the site, make your changes, and send a pull request.

+## Status

+Here is the status of several of the components:

+* Cloud Controller - not started
+* DEA - progressing
+* Health Manager - not started
+* Router - all pages have content
+* Service Gateway - not started
+* Service Node - not started
+* Stager - not started

+There are a few other side wide items needing work:

+* Navigational cleanup
+* Documenting standard formatting

+## About

+The API Documentation project is not directly affiliated with VMware or the Cloud Foundry project itself.
+This project is a community contributed project.

+Project contributors include:

+* Ken Robertson, [PaaS.io](http://paas.io), Project Organizer